theapro/apuri_kaihatsu/backend/README.md

   }
 }
 ```
-**Warning**: Use different PORTS for admin-panel-backend and mobile-backend.
+**Warning**: You can use single nodemon.json files for both admin-panel-backend and mobile-backend, but use different PORTS for admin-panel-backend and mobile-backend.
 Best practice is to use 3000 for admin-panel-backend and 3002 for mobile-backend.

 4. **Environment "Variables"**: